winterweird/jstex/README.md

 (such as `"\u{003C0}"`).
 The file `jstex.js` contains a function `jstex(text)` which takes a regex selecting any of the keys `k` in `mapsym` and replaces the occurrences of `\k` in `text` with the corresponding unicode character `mapsym[k]`.
+In order to ensure that the longest possible substring is always matched, keys are sorted by length before the regex is constructed.

 This isn't specific to the math symbols in LaTeX - the only thing which is LaTeX specific is the preceding backslash - but with a different `mapsym` it could